How to List Skills on a Resume (With Examples)

 How to Organize Your Skills Section

-Group skills by category for readability and ATS compatibility:
+Group skills by category for readability and ATS compatibility.
+Here are examples for different professions:

 Example for a Software Developer: